wp-plugins/flyzoo/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo provides an amazing chat experience for your e-commerce, blog or community!
+Flyzoo offers an amazing chat experience for your e-commerce, blog or community!

 == Description ==

-[Flyzoo Live Chat](http://www.flyzoo.co) offers an amazing **chat** experience for your website.
+Chat with your customers for **live support** to increase sales and engage your community with **group chats**.
-Chat with your customers for **live support** to increase sales and engage your community with **group chats**!
+Get started with [Flyzoo Live Chat](http://www.flyzoo.co) and add an amazing **live chat** experience to your website!

 ####Flyzoo Live Chat####